solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 Chaldean eclipse period of 1,805 years, twelve solar periods of 1,460 years, viz.,

-and ended in 71J B.C.
-Instead of this 39.180 years.
+and ended in 71J BCE Instead of this 39.180 years.
 The very event may have

 passage, the stele of Larnaca, now in happened eleven years afterward, 2506

 Berlin, has, " from the remotest times, n.c.
 The Deluge happened, according

-the beginning of Assyria, until now." to the Chaldeans, in 41697 B.C.
+the beginning of Assyria, until now." to the Chaldeans, in 41697 BCE

 The commencement of the period, 2517 ^ This royal name is still found in the

-B.C., coincided very nearly with the capt- Armenian texts of Van.
+BCE, coincided very nearly with the capt- Armenian texts of Van.

 lakin, that my arm had conquered.
 I instituted my Lieutenant as Governor, and subdued them under my rule.
 I previously took from them 150 chariots, 1,500 horsemen,